vikrrantshah/arbio/README.md

 npx nx <your_command>
 ```

-Or you can install Nx globally with a package manager of you choice. [(here)](https://nx.dev/getting-started/installation)
+Or you can install Nx globally with a package manager of you choice [(here)](https://nx.dev/getting-started/installation).
 If you'd like to continue with `NPM` run

 ```shell